 Photo courtesy: mauroguanandi

 Brazil nut trees are conspicuous in the non-flooded forests of Brazil, Bolivia, and Peru.
 They, indeed, are one of the tallest, and long-living plant species among all the tropical rain forests.
-Each tree can grow upto 50 meters in height with large erect stem and wide umbrella like foliage canopy near its top 1/3.
-Its lifespan may thought to be of about 500 to 700 years.
+Each tree can grow up to 50 meters in height with large erect stem and wide umbrella-like foliage canopy near its top 1/3.
+Its lifespan is about 500 to 700 years.
 In a season, a mature tree produces up to 300 fruit pods.

 A brazil nut pod features a thick outer shell, as in coconut, and may weigh up to 2.5 kg in weight.
 It takes about 14 months for the fruit to mature after pollination.
 Mature pods are falling to the ground, usually with a heavy sound.
 It may remain intact even after falling from such a height!

 Internally, each fruit pod features 10-25 seeds (kernels), arranged in segments.
-Each kernel in turn is encased within its own thick dark-brown thin shell.
-An edible white meat kernel features triangular base with sloping sides, and sweet nutty flavor and weigh about 5 g.
+Each kernel, in turn, is encased in its thick dark-brown thin shell.
+An edible white meat kernel features a triangular base with sloping sides, and sweet, nutty flavor and weighs about 5 g.

 100 g of brazil nuts provide about 656 calories.
 Their high caloric content chiefly comes from their fats.
 However, much of this fat content is monounsaturated fatty acids (MUFA) like palmitoleic acid (16:1) and oleic acid (18:1) that helps lower LDL or "bad cholesterol" and increase HDL or "good cholesterol" levels in the blood.

-The nuts are also a very good source of vitamin-E; contain about 7.87 mg per 100 g (about 52% of RDA).
+The nuts are also a great source of vitamin-E; contain about 7.87 mg per 100 g (about 52% of RDA).
 Vitamin-E is a powerful lipid soluble antioxidant.
-It is required for maintaining the integrity of cell membrane of mucusa and skin by protecting it from harmful oxygen-free radicals.
+It required for maintaining the integrity of mucosa and skin by protecting it from harmful oxygen-free radicals.

 Furthermore, just as in almonds and pine nuts, brazil nuts too are free from gluten protein.
-The nuts, therefore, are one of the popular ingredients in the preparation of gluten-free food formulas.
-These formula preparations are, in-fact, healthy alternatives in people with wheat food allergy and celiac disease.
+For the same reason, they are one of the popular ingredients in the preparation of gluten-free food formulas.
+These formula preparations are, in fact, healthy alternatives in people with wheat food allergy and celiac disease.